Minister for Chaplains and Ministers in Specialized Settings

-Requirements for the ecclesiastical endorsement of a specialized minister in a professional setting can be found on the Ecclesiastical Endorsement page and in the Manual on Ministry, Section 9.
+Requirements for the ecclesiastical endorsement of a specialized minister in a professional setting can be found on the Ecclesiastical Endorsement page and in the Manual on Ministry, Section 2, Article 5.
 Please note that some rules have changed or are not covered in the Manual.
 Additional guidelines may be provided in coorrespondence with the Endorser (Stephen Boyd, Minister for Chaplains and Specialized Ministers) and the Endorsement Secretary (Ms. Kathleen Satter).

 Professional organizations for specialized ministry:

 Association for Clinical Pastoral Education, Inc. (ACPE): www.acpe.edu

 Association for Professional Chaplains (APC): www.professionalchaplains.org

 College of Pastoral Supervision and Psychotherapy (CPSP): www.cpsp.org

 Council for Health & Human Service Ministry (CHHSM): www.chhsm.org

 National Institute of Business and Industrial Chaplains (NIBIC): www.nibic.com

 National Association of College and University Chaplains (NACUC): www.nacuc.net